 A popular Maltese carol is 'ninni la tibkix izjed'.
 It means 'sleep and cry no more' and was written by the Jesuit Priest, Fr.
 Andrew Schembri (1774-1862) from Luqa for Maltese migrants in Tunis.

 Children on Malta get their presents from Santa Claus on Christmas night.
 Sometimes, Father Christmas comes knocking at doors early on Christmas night delivering presents!

 Schools in Malta often hold a Christmas concert.
 Most of the children take part.
-It consists of Christmas Carols, plays with a Christmas theme, mimes and poetry recitals etc. It is enjoyed by the children and teachers alike.
+It consists of Christmas Carols, plays with a Christmas theme, mimes and poetry recitals, etc. It is enjoyed by the children and teachers alike.
 Christmas parties are also often held in each class.
-Sometimes the children bring over food which their parents prepare at home and which is shared with every one in their class.
-Gifts are exchanged and sometimes money is collected which is then given to charity.
+Sometimes the children bring food which their parents prepare at home and it is shared with every one in their class.
+Gifts are exchanged and sometimes money is collected which is given to charity.

 A concert and Christmas party is held every year at the Residential Home for the Disabled in Siggiewi.
 The residents take part in Christmas plays and carol singing helped by the people who work who work in the Home including Nuns.
 The Home is decorated and the atmosphere is great.
 The chapel is decorated with a beautiful crib with Baby Jesus.
 On Christmas Eve, a procession with the Baby Jesus is held and then Midnight Mass.
 Relatives of the residents also participate in the Christmas celebrations.
 Special food is prepared and the atmosphere is very happy!